shashank78456/git-bash/bandit/Level17.md

 31960/tcp open  echo
 ```

+`nmap` is used to get information of the client we are trying to connect to.
 This shows that only 5 ports are open and only 2 out of them are ssl. `31518` is echo port so discard it.
 Used `openssl s_client -connect localhost:31790` on `31790` port.
 Got the following output:

 ```